Fish Preserves in an Autoclave

 1.00 | 110 | 35 |

-To heat the contents to 105-110°C. Monitor the temperature.
-To maintain the flavor of the product, it should not exceed 110°C. The cooking time is 30-35 minutes.
+Bring the contents to 105°C. Monitor the temperature.
+To preserve the taste of the product, it should not exceed 110°C. Cooking time is 30–35 minutes.

 Recipe for Fish Stew in an Autoclave

-Delicious fish cans in an autoclave are made as stew.
+Tasty fish preserves in an autoclave are prepared in the form of a stew.
 For one half-liter jar, you will need the following ingredients:

-Cut the fish into small pieces and place the first layer at the bottom of washed jars.
+Cut the fish into small pieces and place the first layer on the bottom of the washed jars.
 Add salt, oil, spices, and pepper on top.
-Add another layer of fish—repeat until the jar is full.
-Leave a bit of space before the lid, seal the jars, and place them in the autoclave.
-You can slightly improve the recipe by lightly frying the fish pieces (but not until fully cooked).
-This will enhance the flavor while ensuring the pieces do not fall apart.
+Then another layer of fish—and so on up to the top.
+Leaving a little space before the lid, seal the jars and place them for processing in the autoclave.
+You can slightly improve the recipe by lightly (but not fully) frying the fish pieces.
+The taste will become even richer, and most importantly—the pieces will not boil down and fall apart.

 There is also another recipe.
-For this, you will need:
+For it you need:

-Clean the fish, cut off the heads, and wash.
-Peel and chop the carrots and onions.
-In washed jars, layer the fish, onion, and carrot, alternating until full.
-Separately, mix the water with oil, spices, tomato paste, and other ingredients.
-Pour this mixture into the jars.
-Remember to leave a 2 cm gap before the lids, as the liquid will expand during boiling.
-Seal the jars and place them in the prepared autoclave for sterilization.
+Clean the fish, cut off the heads, wash.
+Peel and chop the carrot and onion.
+In washed jars, layer the fish, onion, and carrot alternately to the very top.
+Separately mix water with oil, spices, tomato paste, and other components.
+Pour the resulting mixture into the jars.
+Do not forget to leave a gap of about 2 cm to the lids—this is necessary because the liquid will expand when boiling.
+Seal the jars and send them to the prepared autoclave for sterilization.

 Fish in Oil in an Autoclave

-You can prepare classic fish preserves in an autoclave using the following ingredients (for a 0.5-liter jar):
+You can prepare classic fish preserves in an autoclave in oil using the following ingredients (for a 0.5 L jar):

 - sunflower oil – 15 g;